TEP BAR

 • Bang Kapi

-Lat Phrao isn't where you'd necessarily go looking for alternative music programming, but PITI Bar on Soi Lat Phrao 115 has built something real.
-The vibe is deliberately low-key – air-conditioned inside, an outdoor section when you need air, a room that functions more like a friend's flat on a good night than a venue trying to be a venue.
-What lifts it above that is the bookings: reggae, ska, funk, soul, jazz, and a steady rotation of international independent acts.
+Lat Phrao is not where you would necessarily go looking for alternative music programming, but PITI Bar on Soi Lat Phrao 115 has built something real.
+The vibe is deliberately low-key: air-conditioned inside, an outdoor section when you need air and a room that feels more like a friend's flat on a good night than a venue trying too hard to be a venue.
+What lifts it is the bookings – reggae, ska, funk, soul, jazz, and a steady rotation of international independent acts.
 The crowd is in on it.
 So is the person doing the bookings.
 That combination is rarer than it should be.

 PITI BAR Soi Lat Phrao 115, Lat Phrao.
 Open Tue–Sun 6pm–2am.
 Tel.
 091 038 7392